LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/geopandas-basics.rst

 .. code:: python

     # Determine outputpath
-    outFolder = r"/home/geo/Data"
+    out_folder = "Data"

     # Create a new folder called 'Results' (if does not exist) to that folder using os.makedirs() function
-    resultFolder = os.path.join(outFolder, 'Results')
+    result_folder = os.path.join(out_folder, 'Results')
-    if not os.path.exists(resultFolder):
+    if not os.path.exists(result_folder):
-        os.makedirs(resultFolder)
+        os.makedirs(result_folder)

     # Iterate over the
     for key, values in grouped:
         # Format the filename (replace spaces with underscores)
-        outName = "%s.shp" % key.replace(" ", "_")
+        updated_key = key.replace(" ", "_")
+        out_name = updated_key + ".shp"

         # Print some information for the user
-        print("Processing: %s" % key)
+        print("Processing: {}".format(out_name))

         # Create an output path
-        outpath = os.path.join(resultFolder, outName)
+        outpath = os.path.join(result_folder, out_name)

         # Export the data
         values.to_file(outpath)

 Now we have saved those individual fishes into separate Shapefiles and named the file according to the species name.
 These kind of grouping operations can be really handy when dealing with Shapefiles.
 Doing similar process manually would be really laborious and error-prone.